Colorful Umbrellas for Cloudy Days

 Sometimes you don’t even need anything “bad” to happen to you.
 It’s more or less a slow, deep apathy, an uncomfortable malaise that puts you in a bad mood, and even causes you to lose hope.

 For those days, what you definitely need is a colorful umbrella.
 These are invisible shields that help protect you from toxic people, negative thoughts, fear and worry.
 We suggest you open it more and more every day, and we’ll explain how.

 Your emotional umbrellas on cloudy days

-Emotional umbrellas are impassable barriers that protect your self-esteem and also add color to those gray emotions, those emotions that are somewhat dim.
+Emotional umbrellas are impassable barriers that protect your self-esteem and also add color to those gray emotions.

 Something to keep in mind is that we all have the right to experience dark days.
 Embracing your demons and recognizing your fears is undoubtedly therapeutic: it allows you to get to know yourself better.